innoq/tutorial-clj-webapp/tutorial/chapters/02_instructions.md

 Create a function `remove-todo!` which takes an item id and removes the correct item from the list.

-Hint: use the https://clojure.org/api/cheatsheet to see what functions can be used for dealing with maps, vectors, and keywords!
+Hint: use the [Clojure Cheatsheet](https://clojure.org/api/cheatsheet) to see what functions can be used for dealing with maps, vectors, and keywords!

-The desired behavior of the domain model can be seen in the `domain_test` in the example-todo-app.
+You've hopefully either executed the `next` script or copied the `tests/02_tests.clj` file over to your project.
+Once these tests pass, move on to the next task!

+If you need some help, look at the `cheats/02/domain.clj` file.